thedzy/go-titles/README.md

 # title_creator

-Print in large font in your terminal/console \
+## Print in large font in your terminal/console
-Complete rewrites

-This was an attempt to write th python version of title_creator in Go.
+This was an attempt to rewrite the python version of title_creator in Go.
 The idea was to improve the speed.
-And yes, it is faster, it's not as reliable to render with all fonts.
+And yes, it is much faster but with caveats, see [State](#State).

 ``` console
   ,,,_    _gMMp,                 _qqq,   ,qqq